-Abacus maths isn’t a new idea, and it’s certainly not new to this century either.
-Abacus maths has an interesting history which proves that a proper education is timeless.
+It isn’t a new idea, and it’s certainly not new to this century either.
+It has an interesting history which proves that a proper education is timeless.
 When did you last look into the history of something and find it actually wasn’t as recent as you’d thought?
-Well it turns out our super maths technique isn’t as recent as you’d think either!
+Well it turns out our Abacus mental maths technique isn’t as recent as you’d think either!

 Firstly, what is Abacus?